-“Men of the South, it is better to die on your feet than live on your knees”— this had been Zapata’s call to resistance.
+“Men of the South, it is better to die on your feet than live on your knees”— this had been Zapata’s call to resistence.
 Zapata was dead, but his struggle lived on.
 Indeed, his followers, who said that Zapata had not died at San Juan Chinameca, told that they could see him at times, mounted on his white horse, riding the sierra of Morelos.
 Zapata was dead, but not Zapatismo.

 With Zapata gone and Villa a mere bandit annoyance in far-off Chihuahua, Carranza could now attend to consolidating his political power.
 He knew he could not simply repudiate his pledge not to run a second time for president; but he could back a candidate whom he could easily manipulate once he was in power.
-Since Carranza, as president, controlled the Mexican political machine (free and honests elections were still only a wistful dream), his candidate would handily win the presidency in 1920 — that is, as long as no one intervened.
+Since Carranza, as president, controlled the Mexican political machine (free and honest elections were still only a wistful dream), his candidate would handily win the presidency in 1920 — that is, as long as no one intervened.

 But someone did intervene.
 When Carranza tried to break a railroad strike in Sonora, the governor, Adolfo de la Huerta, declared his state’s independence.
 In April 1920, de la Huerta and Plutarco Elías Calles, once an elementary school teacher and the former governor of Sonora, issued a plan calling for the removal of Carranza and the appointment of a provisional president until elections could be held.
 Marching south, the army of the north, led by Alvaro Obregón, met no opposition, for even Carranza’s closest allies had deserted him.
 Confronted by an overwhelming resistance, Carranza fled the capitol for Veracruz, taking with him five million pesos in gold and silver from the national treasury.
 When at Veracruz his train was attacked by one of his own commanders, Carranza fled north to Tampico.
 Carranza at last met his fate in a remote Indian village.
 His guide (who had promised to protect him) murdered him as he lay sleeping in a hut.